Schinzel/web-blocks/doc/tasks/blocks.md

 - [ ] Sample application runs correctly
 - [ ] Documentation updated consistently
 - [ ] JavaScript observer pattern works with new attribute names
-- [ ] No references to old terminology remain (search for: PageElement, pageElement, page-element, page_element)
+- [ ] No references to old terminology remain (search for: PageElement, pageElement, page-element, page_element, page element)
+- [ ] Build succeeds: `mvn compile -DskipTests`
+- [ ] All tests pass: `mvn test`

 ## Notes

 - This is a breaking change for users of the framework
 - Consider creating a migration guide for existing users
 - The async implementation should not be affected by this rename
-- Consider renaming the Git repository from `page-elements-kotlin` to `webblocks`
+- Consider renaming the Git repository from `page-elements-kotlin` to `web-blocks`
-- The local project directory could also be renamed from `/page-elements-kotlin/` to `/webblocks/`
+- The local project directory could also be renamed from `/page-elements-kotlin/` to `/web-blocks/`